ROWAN UNIVERSITY POLICY

 - Live trees or wreaths from live foliage.

-- Pets or animals including lab specimens (except fish in a tank of 10 gallons or smaller), unless required by applicable law.
+- Pets or animals including lab specimens (except fish in a tank of 10 gallons or smaller), unless approved as a service or comfort animal as required by applicable law.

 - Swimming pools.

 - Weapons of any kind (e.g. firearms, swords, knives other than kitchen knives).

 - Paintball guns, air riffles, bb guns, sling shots, arrows and any other sporting equipment, toy, or device which may cause injury or which a reasonable person may believe is a weapon.